Associate in Science Degree in Nursing (ADN):

 Clinical experiences occur in acute, sub acute, and long term care settings, as well as in the community.
 These are also settings where our graduates are likely to be offered employment.

-Registered nurses are accountable for the safety of the care they deliver and for the safe delegation of activities to unlicensed assistive personnel.
+Registered and practical nurses are accountable for the safety of the care they deliver and for the safe delegation of activities to unlicensed assistive personnel.
 Nurses must function in accordance with their state Nurse Practice Act.